Statistical learning on measures: an application to persistence diagrams: Statistical learning on measures

 \begin{proposition} Assume all the input measures belong to $\mathcal{M}_m (\mathcal{X})$.
 Assume $\psi$ is taken from a class $\mathcal{G}$ of permutation invariant functions and that the corresponding $\bar{\psi}$ is taken from a class $\bar{\mathcal{G}}$ of VC-dimension $d^\prime$.
 We further assume that the class $\mathcal{F}$ has a finite VC-dimension $d$.
 Then, $\mathcal{H}$ is a VC-class of dimension $d_2$ verifying:

 \end{proposition}

 We defer the proof to Section \ref{proof:VC}.
+We observe that in the case where $d^\prime = 0$, this is equivalent to the Theorem 6 of \cite{sabato2012multi}.
 This bound on the VC dimension of the composition of a hypothesis class $\mathcal{F}$ with a class of bag-functions can be used to upper-bound the classification accuracy of predictors over the set of measures $\mathcal{M}_m(\mathcal{X})$.
 We now propose to extend these results to the case of general measures with finite mass and therefore extend the MIL framework.